StrangeJay/AWS_CICD/journal.md

 ![](img/cp10.png)

-- Click in the 'Repository' field.
+- Click in the 'Repository name' field.
 A dropdown menu will appear; select your **Bitbucket repo**⑭ from that list.

 ![](img/cp11.png)